Lesní Hluboké: Sights

 The main landmark of the municipality is the Lesní Hluboké Castle with the Chapel of Saint Anne.
 It was built in the late Baroque style in 1770.
 The castle was built by the then-owner of Lesní Hluboké, the monastery in Rajhrad, and was originally used as a hunting lodge and the seat of the administration of the surrounding forests.
 In 1884, the building was reconstructed and since then it has served as a summer recreation facility for Benedictine monks.
 The properties of the monastery were confiscated by the state in 1948.
 In 2015, the castle was returned to the Benedictine community in Rajhrad.

-Monument

-A cultural monument is a set of nine wooden crosses.
-They commemorate the mass murder of nine people, including both of the perpetrators, in a wedding party in 1540, committed by a disgraced veteran, only known as "Veleslav", of the Ottoman wars, and his companion, whose name is never mentioned.
+A cultural monument is the set of nine wooden crosses known as Devět křížů.
+They commemorate nine victims of a mass murder in a wedding party in 1540 (including the perpetrator or perpetrators).
+There are several legends about what happened here, and the most popular one is that it was committed by Veleslav, a disgraced veteran of the Ottoman wars, and his companion.
+The crosses have been renovated many times, most recently in 2005.